CZ-RBelo/Edx-Bootcamp-Module-01-HTML-CSS-Git-Challenge/README.md

 ### Description

-The Horizon marketing agency website is divided into five elements:
+The Horiseon marketing agency website is divided into five elements:

 **Header**
 Includes a navigation bar with the brand name on the left and a link pointing to the Home Page, and on the right side are the Search Engine Optimization, Online Reputation Management, and Social Media Marketing links pointing to the respective sections on the website.